The Ōtara-Papatoetoe Local Board wants to celebrate Polyfest’s 50th anniversary at its home location, continuing a 28-year tradition.

 Hosted by various schools before moving to the Manukau Super Bowl in 1996, Polyfest has become a cornerstone of local identity (file photo from Polyfest 2024).
 Photo / RNZ Pacific / Tiana Haxton

-Despite financial concerns, the board’s deputy chair Vi Hausia said keeping the event local was key.
+Despite financial concerns, the board’s deputy chair, Vi Hausia, said keeping the event local was vital.

 “It’s really important that we do what we can to support Polyfest being here at home, here at Polyfest’s home, which is in Ōtara, which is our local board area.”

-Hausia also acknowledged the impact on other community groups that missed out on funding.
+Hausia also acknowledged the impact on other community groups that should have paid more attention to funding.

-The groups had legitimate reasons for help and some did not have other funding options, Hausia said.
+Hausia said that the groups had legitimate reasons for help, and some did not have other funding options.

 Next year’s Polyfest has already received $75,000 from Auckland Council’s Regional Events Fund.